Fuzzyeureka/FEV/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the BSD 3-Clause License - see the LICENSE.md file for details

 ## Acknowledgments